alchitry/alchitry.github.io/content/tutorials/roms-and-fsms.md

         tx.new_data = 0         // no new data by default
         tx.data = 8bx           // don't care when new_data is 0
-        tx.block = 0            // no flow control, do not block
     }
 }
 ```